thegworld/gtx-browser/tools/perf/contrib/README.md

-**Note**: The code is this directory is neither endorsed nor supported by the Chromium benchmarking team.
+**Note**: The code is this directory is neither endorsed nor supported by the GTx Browser benchmarking team.

 To add code to this directory: